lidofinance/governance-data-bot/README.md

 ## Governance data bot

 ## Description
-This bot collect some governance info and report it to the notion tables.
+This bot collects some governance info and reports it to the notion tables.

 - [x] EasyTrack motions
 - [x] Snapshot voting